-The Center for Tobacco Products (CTP) initiated a \$250 civil money penalty (CMP) action against Respondent for unlawfully selling cigarettes to minors, on two separate occasions, and failing to verify, by means of photo identification containing a date of birth, that the purchasers were 18 years of age or older, on one occasion, in violation of the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, 21 C.F.R. pt.
+The Center for Tobacco Products (CTP) initiated a \$5,000 civil money penalty (CMP) action against Respondent for unlawfully selling cigarettes to minors, on three separate occasions, and failing to verify, by means of photo identification containing a date of birth, that the purchasers were 18 years of age or older, on two separate occasions, in violation of the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, 21 C.F.R. pt.
 1140.
 During the hearing process, Respondent failed to comply with a judicial direction regarding CTP's discovery request.
 I therefore strike Respondent's answer and issue this decision of default judgment.